 “Me too”, Tindo replied sombrely.

-The unexpected turn of events on Lamu had shaken his confidence in the Kingu Central Government.
-He simply couldnt face the possibility that the Central Government was this flawed, and that he served it…There HAD to be another explanation.
+The unexpected turn of events on Lamu had shaken Tindo’s confidence in the Central Government.
+There was no way the Central Government would let the conditions on the Outer Planet continue it they knew about it…There HAD to be another explanation.

 “Let’s hope so Boss, although I’m personally not surprised.
-A cousin of mine has been telling me about all sorts of things happening on the outer Planets for a while now.
-All I can say is that what we are told at the Citadel is different from the stories I hear.
+A cousin of mine has been telling me about all sorts of things happening on the outer Planets for a while now.”

-For the first time Tindo began to understand why Juju seemed so cynical and jaded about the Kingu Central Government.
+For the first time now Tindo began to understand why Juju was so cynical about the Kingu Central Government.
 He would wait and see how the Central Government would respond to his report on the desperation of the Federation Citizens.
-Their ultimatum to the Kingu Central Government seemed driven more by desperation than the desire to rebel, and he would make certain his report reflected that.
+The ultimatum given to the Central Government seemed driven purely by desperation.

 So far, he had no reason to think the Central Government would ignore the Pleas of the Federation Planets.
-He felt the weight of the entire Kingu Federation resting on his shoulders.
+All at once, He felt the weight of the entire Kingu Federation resting on his shoulders.

-Tindo held Sikathele in a tight embrace, letting go of the tension inside him as he kissed her forcefully on the lips while they stumbled clumsily to the main sleeping chamber, ripping off what remained of each other’s gear along the way.
+Tindo reciprocated Sikathele’s tight embrace, simultaneously letting go of the tension inside him as he kissed her forcefully on the lips while they stumbled clumsily to their sleeping chamber, ripping off what remained of each other’s gear along the way.

 Then with the look of an orphaned child, Tindo wildly lost himself in her.
 Sikhathele yearned for him, reciprocating with a vigour and tenderness that both consoled the neediness and satisfied the passions of the lost man-child that had just returned home to her.

-Time and Space dissolved until once again their Souls met in the sacred space as the Elders had taught them to do during the secret wedding night coupling ceremony.
+Time and Space dissolved until once again their Souls met in the sacred space as the Elders had taught them to do during their secret wedding night coupling ceremony.

-All children now came out of these growth chambers, and were given to their parents after six months of growth to maturity inside the chamber.
-In taking this measure, the Juluka had explained to the Citizens of the Kingu Federation that in order to prevent unnecessary, undesirable and potential defects amongst the children, it was better for Kingu Citizens to raise a child carefully selected, grown and optimised for physical health and intelligence in the infant growth chambers of the Citadel.
+In taking this measure, the Juluka had told the Citizens of the Federation that in order to prevent unnecessary, undesirable and potential birth defects amongst the children, it was better for Federation Citizens to raise a child carefully selected, grown and optimised for physical health and intelligence in the infant growth chambers of the Citadel.

 Despite his position as a government official, Tindo defied the Juluka Coupling Laws by engaging in physical coupling with his wife.

 “Careful, the electron reserve is running low, we’ll need to get a refill soon.
 Besides, I thought you’d quit.
-Now I’m wondering what really happened over there”.
+Now I’m wondering what really happened over there”, Sikathele continued looking confused.

 Eventually Tindo mustered the strength to speak.